terremoth/mini-brother/README.md

 # Mini Brother Browser
-Mini Brother is a Web Browser that does not runs JavaScript.
+Mini Brother is a Web Browser that does not runs external JavaScript files.

 It runs over QtWebEngine.

 ## How to